citynetwork/docs/docs/reference/features/index.md

+---
+description: >
+  Our services constantly evolve, and we gradually add features to regions as they become available and mature.
+---

 # Feature support matrix

-Services in {{brand}} constantly evolve, and we gradually add features to regions as they become available and mature.
+{{page.meta.description}}

-This page lists the cloud features available in each {{company}}
+This page lists the cloud features available in each {{brand}}
-Cloud region.
+region.

 * [Public Cloud](public.md): features supported in our {{company}}
   Public Cloud regions.